Infinity (comic book): Mighty Avengers

-At the impact point, Proxima Midnight is leading her people when Luke Cage, Superior Spider-Man, and Spectrum all show up at the same time.
-They are suddenly joined by Spectrum's mystery man who is wearing a "Spider Hero" costume.
 The Mighty Avengers continue to battle the forces of Midnight.
 Spectrum is seriously injured.
 Bystanders help the Avengers get back in the fight.
 Thanos appears in hologram form berating Midnight for her failure to destroy the city.
 Uatu the Watcher visits Blue Marvel in his Undersea Science Fortress which he had previously modified.
 Blue Marvel talks with Uatu about his family life and how he could have taken up the opportunity to join the Avengers while mentioning his humanitarian work.
 Ebony Maw uses Doctor Strange to summon Shuma-Gorath to Earth.
-After a one-sided conversation, Blue Marvel took up his costume and flew through Shuma-Gorath's head during its fight with the heroes that are with Luke Cage.
-He was able to heal Spectrum (who had been incapacitated by Midnight's spear).
-Blue Marvel was able to boost her powers temporarily to fight off their opponents.
-After the battle, Blue Marvel was among those Luke Cage declared in his Mighty Avengers.
+After a one-sided conversation, Blue Marvel stops Shuma-Gorath and heals Spectrum, who has been incapacitated by Midnight's spear.